chapmanjacobd/journal/seeds/ai.prompts.md

 Lets get `make lint` passing by strictly following linting recommendations. don't add ignores or modify lint config Remove any change-oriented phrasing and rewrite *.md documentation as stable present-tense behavior. break down these tasks into user decision artifact plans where structural changes happen first.
 Include context for a future agent as each plan will be executed independently
+Adhere the documentation and application interfaces to the ADS-STE100 standard.
+Clarify confusing or duplicated synonyms as distinct before conflating / coalescing.

 ## Golang
 Use t.Errorf instead of t.Failf